Skip navigation

 • If you are pregnant, the strip will display a colored line, a double line, or a symbol such as a plus sign.
 The type of display depends on the brand.

-Follow up with your health care provider if the test is positive, or if the test was negative but you still think you might be pregnant.
+Follow up with your provider if the test is positive or if the test was negative but you still think you might be pregnant.

 Glucose Test

-• Used to monitor blood sugar levels.
+• Used to monitor blood glucose (blood sugar) levels.
 This test is essential for some people with diabetes.
-If glucose gets too high or too low, it can cause dangerous complications.
+If your blood glucose gets too high or too low for you, it can cause dangerous complications.

 • Test procedure: